-§ 141.-But of all the pure experiments relative to the changes which simple medicines produce, and the morbid symptoms they excite in healthy persons, those are always the best which a phy sician (enjoying a good state of health, free from prejudice, and able to analyze his sensations) makes on his own person, observing, at the same time, the precautions that have just been described.
-A thing is never more certain than when it has been tried on ourselves.1
+§ 141.
+But of all the pure experiments relative to the changes which simple medicines produce, and the morbid symptoms they excite in healthy persons, those are always the best which a physician (enjoying a good state of health, free from prejudice, and able to analyze his sensations) makes on his own person, observing, at the same time, the precautions that have just been prescribed.
+A thing is never more certain than when it has been tried on ourselves.